New Music on Boom

 Alongside the great oldies, we introduce you to a little new music on Boom, around once per hour.
 This week's offerings are listed below.

-Deacon Blue - Turn Up Your Radio - a track from their new album The Great Western Road
+Deacon Blue - Turn Up Your Radio - a track from their latest album The Great Western Road

 Dion DiMucci - New York Minute - a nostalgic ode to his lifelong love affair with New York City and his wife, Susan, to whom he has been married for over 60 years